pocketo-app/.github/profile/README.md

 ## References

-Visit Pocketo tech blog at https://blog.pocketo.win/.
+Visit the Pocketo Engineering blog at https://blog.pocketo.win/.

 <a target="_blank" href="https://icons8.com/icon/114039/plus">Plus</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>.